getodk/docs/src/index.rst

 Additional ODK tools are:

 - :doc:`build-intro`, a drag-and-drop form designer.
 We generally recommend XLSForm for its flexibility but users only building very simple forms may prefer Build.
-- :doc:`briefcase-intro`, a desktop tool that pulls and exports data from Aggregate and Collect.

 The specifications and libraries that power the tools are: